WisniowskiPiotr/Cquad-to-Caero/README.md

 Copyright (C) 2018 Wiśniowski Piotr

 Please read [Static stability calculation of aircraft](./Documents/StaticStabilityCalculationOfAircraft.pdf) for explained usage of this software.
-Additionaly read [Dynamic stability calculation of aircraft](./Documents/DynamicStabilityAnalysisOfAirplane.pdf) for futher reading regarding usage of results of this analysis.
+Additionaly read [Dynamic stability calculation of aircraft](./Documents/DynamicStabilityAnalysisOfAirplane.pdf) for further reading regarding usage of results of this analysis.

 Main method is in Cquad_to_Aero.cpp.
 Typical parameter values are set by default.